snefru/io.vypa.llvm/README.md

 Alternatively
 * Download the [plugin jar](https://plugins.jetbrains.com/plugin/9283) to your local disk
-*  Go to Preferences > Plugins > Install plugin from disk and choose the jar you downloaded
+*  Go to Preferences > Plugins > Install plugin from disk and choose the file you downloaded

 ##To Develop